Procter & Gamble: Further developments

 Procter & Gamble acquired a number of other companies that diversified its product line and significantly increased profits.
 These acquisitions included Folgers Coffee, Norwich Eaton Pharmaceuticals (the makers of Pepto-Bismol), Richardson-Vicks, Noxell (Noxzema), Shulton's Old Spice, Max Factor, the Iams Company, and Pantene, among others.
-In 1994, the company made headlines for big losses resulting from leveraged positions in interest rate derivatives, and subsequently sued Bankers Trust for fraud; this placed their management in the unusual position of testifying in court that they had entered into transactions that they were not capable of understanding.
+In 1994, the company made headlines for big losses resulting from leveraged positions in interest rate derivatives, and subsequently sued Bankers Trust for fraud; this placed its management in the unusual position of testifying in court that they had entered into transactions that they were not capable of understanding.
 In 1996, P&G again made headlines when the Food and Drug Administration approved a new product developed by the company, Olestra.
-Also known by its brand name 'Olean', Olestra is a lower-calorie substitute for fat in cooking potato chips and other snacks.
+Also known by its brand name "Olean", Olestra is a lower-calorie substitute for fat in cooking potato chips and other snacks.

-In January 2005, P&G announced the acquisition of Gillette, forming the largest consumer goods company and placing Unilever into second place.
-This added brands such as Gillette razors, Duracell, Braun, and Oral-B to their stable.
+In January 2005, P&G announced the acquisition of Gillette, causing P&G to overtake Unilever as the largest consumer goods company.
+This added brands such as Gillette razors, Duracell, Braun, and Oral-B to its stable.
 The acquisition was approved by the European Union and the Federal Trade Commission, with conditions to a spinoff of certain overlapping brands.
 P&G agreed to sell its SpinBrush battery-operated electric toothbrush business to Church & Dwight, and Gillette's Rembrandt toothpaste line to Johnson & Johnson.
 The deodorant brands Right Guard, Soft and Dri, and Dry Idea were sold to Dial Corporation.
 In 2001, Liquid Paper and Gillette's stationery division, Paper Mate, were sold to Newell Rubbermaid.
 The companies officially merged on October 1, 2005.
 In 2008, P&G branched into the record business with its sponsorship of Tag Records, as an endorsement for TAG Body Spray.

-P&G's dominance in many categories of consumer products makes its brand management decisions worthy of study.
-For example, P&G's corporate strategists must account for the likelihood of one of their products cannibalizing the sales of another.
+P&G's dominance in many categories of consumer products necessitates its corporate strategists to account for the likelihood of one of its products cannibalizing the sales of another through brand management.

 In August 2009, Warner Chilcott acquired P&G's prescription-drug business for $3.1 billion.

 P&G exited the food business in 2012 when it sold its Pringles snack food business to Kellogg's for $2.75 billion after the $2.35 billion deal with former suitor Diamond Foods fell short.
-The company had previously sold Jif peanut butter, Crisco shortening and oils, and Folgers coffee in separate transactions to fellow Ohio-based company Smucker's.
+The company had previously sold Jif peanut butter, Crisco shortening and oils, and Folgers coffee in separate transactions to the Ohio-based company Smucker's.

 In April 2014, the company sold its Iams pet food business in all markets excluding Europe to Mars, Inc. for $2.9 billion.
 It sold the European Iams business to Spectrum Brands in December 2014.